ESC

 0 sq km

-about three-quarters the size of Washington, DC
+about three-quarters the size of Washington, D.C.

 tropical with a wet season (December to April) and dry season; heat and humidity moderated by trade winds